Willie Mack: X Division Champion (2020–2022)

 On the February 11, 2020 episode of Impact!, Mack and Johnny Swinger lost a match to Desi Hit Squad members Mahabali Shera and Rohit Raju, which led to a post-match confrontation between the two and Mack briefly feuded with Swinger, which led to Mack defeating Swinger in subsequent matches.
 On the March 24 episode of Impact!, Mack won an eight-way match to become the #1 contender for the X Division Championship.
 He received his title shot against Ace Austin at Rebellion.
 Mack defeated Austin to win the X Division Championship, his first title in Impact Wrestling.
 In his first title defense, Mack successfully defended the title against Austin and Chris Bey in a three-way match on the May 5 episode of Impact Wrestling.
 Mack then retained the title against Johnny Swinger on the May 19 episode of Impact!.
 On July 7, 2020 Mack retained the title against Swinger-Cide (Johnny Swinger dressed as Suicide).
 On July 18, at Slammiversary, Mack lost the championship to Chris Bey.

 He then began a feud against Brian Myers.
 At Emergence Night Two, he was defeated by Myers and successively lost the feud.
 At Victory Road, Mack defeated the X-Division Champion Rohit Raju by countout.
 At Bound for Glory, Mack competed in a Six-way Intergender Scramble match for the Impact X Division Championship which was won by Rohit Raju.
 At Turning Point, Mack defeated Moose by disqualification in match for the unsanctioned TNA World Heavyweight Championship.
 At Genesis, Mack defeated Moose in a "I Quit" Match.
+At No Surrender, Mack competed in the Triple Threat Revolver to determine the number one contender for the Impact X Division Championship which was won by Josh Alexander.
+At Hardcore Justice, Team Dreamer (Mack, Eddie Edwards, Rich Swann, and Trey Miguel) lost to Violent By Design (Eric Young, Deaner, Joe Doering and Rhino) in Hardcore War.
+At Under Siege, Mack lost to W. Morrissey.
+At Homecoming, Mack lost to Deaner.
+At Emergence, Mack and Rich Swann competed in a Three-way tag team match for the Impact World Tag Team Championship but failed to win the titles.
+At Victory Road, Mack and Swann lost to The Good Brothers failing to win the titles.

+At Hard To Kill, Mack, Swann, Eddie Edwards, Heath and Rhino defeated The Good Brothers and Violent By Design (Deaner, Eric Young and Joe Doering).
+At No Surrender, Team Impact (Mack, Chris Sabin, Rhino, Rich Swann, and Steve Maclin) lost to Honor No More (Matt Taven, Mike Bennett, PCO, Vincent, and Kenny King).
+At Sacrifice.
+Mack and Swann defeated Honor No More (Matt Taven and Mike Bennett).
+At Rebellion, Mack and Swann competed in an Eight-Team Elimination Challenge which was won by Violent By Design (Eric Young and Joe Doering).

 On May 6, 2022, Mack announced his departure from the company.